ryao/gemini-chat/README.md

 Future launches would require running `source /path/to/venv/bin/activate` to enter the virtual environment before running the python command if you install the prerequisite libraries through it.

+# Known issues

+- Context is limited to 29640 tokens rather than the 30720 that the API promises due to an issue I encountered at 30283 tokens that went away when pruning to 29640.
+Older versions had been using a token estimation hack to reduce API requests that overpruned to something that was less than 29640 in my testing, so this is an improvement.

 # Future work

 As this is a proof of concept, I have no current plans for revisions, but I can think of a few things that I would do if I pursued them: